GDaames/Python/README.md

-# practicing mathematics with python
+# Sudoku_Solver
+A sudoku solver using the backtracking algorithm.

-a way for me to practice various areas in mathematics including linear algebra by coding python games and puzzles.
+practice various areas in mathematics including linear algebra by using recursion and other coding techniques